Lower School (K-4th) FAQs

 Q: Do you offer tuition assistance?

 A: We do offer assistance for families who qualify.
-If you’re interested in being considered please complete the Tuition Assistance Application on our website and submit it by January 15th, along with your most recent tax return, to the email address on the form.
+If you’re interested in being considered please complete the Tuition Assistance Application on our website and submit it by January 18th, along with your most recent tax return, to the email address on the form.
 If you have applied for tuition assistance you can apply First Priority by February 1st without a financial commitment (no application fee or deposit is needed until awards have been decided, which typically happens by February 15th).
-Once you have received information about any award we are able to offer, you can then decide if you would like to confirm your First Priority application with the signed Membership Agreement and the deposit/application fee (the deposit will be determined based on any tuition award offered).
-The signed Membership Agreement and fees will need to be submitted by February 22nd in order to maintain your First Priority application status.
+Once you have received information about any award we are able to offer, you can then decide if you would like to confirm your First Priority application with the signed Membership Agreement, the signed Doctrinal and Positional Statements, and the deposit/application fee (the deposit will be determined based on any tuition award offered).
+The signed documents and fees will need to be submitted by February 22nd in order to maintain your First Priority application status.

-Q: How difficult is it to get into the Lower School program?
+Q: How difficult is it to get into CHLG's Lower School program?

-Q: How can I find out more about the Lower School program?
+Q: How can I find out more about CHLG's Lower School program?

 Q: When can I make application for 2024-25?